ctruong0615/LOL25GOLD/README.md

 | VCS         |        1 |      1     |
 | WLDs        |        1 |      0.875 |

 Because every value in the LPL league is missing, we can not impute values here.
-We can impute values for WLDs, however WLDs only has 192 rows, of which only 12.5% are missing.
+We can impute values for WLDs; however, WLDs only has 192 rows, of which only 12.5% are missing.
 This means we would only get 24 rows of missing values or 12 games.
 Additionally, the other column we care about elementaldrakes is missing for every missing value of goldat10.
-We have decided not to use missing values from this column because we still have about 19k rows and the information we do have on it is based on 'dragons (type unkown)'.
-Elderdragon is so different from the other dragons (it is almost always gamewinning), so it seems risky to use this column.
+We have decided not to use missing values from this column because we still have about 19k rows, and the information we do have on it is based on 'dragons (type unknown)'.
+Elderdragon is so different from the other dragons (it is almost always game-winning), so it seems risky to use this column.
 We could try imputing values for elementaldrakes, but this could create rare pairings of elementaldrakes and opp_elementaldrakes much more frequently, and even impossible pairings such as (4,4).

 ## Hypothesis Testing

 Our hypothesis test is conducted to determine if there is a significant difference between a team's amount of gold at 10 minutes when they secure the first dragon and a team's amount of gold at 10 minutes when they lose the first dragon.
-This testing is necessary because it will help us determine how impactful slaying the first dragon is for gold at 10 minutes for a teams, which can be important in understanding better decision-making and shifting strategies when trying to win a match of League of Legends.
+This testing is necessary because it will help us determine how impactful slaying the first dragon is for gold at 10 minutes for a team, which can be important in understanding better decision-making and shifting strategies when trying to win a match of League of Legends.

 **Null Hypothesis:** Team gold at 10 min for teams who won first dragon is equal to team gold at 10 min for teams who lost first dragon.

 **Alternative Hypothesis:** Team gold at 10 min for teams who won first dragon is not equal to team gold at 10 min for teams who lost first dragon.

-**Test Statistic:** Mean difference between team gold at 10 min for teams who won first dragon and lost first dragon.
+**Test Statistic:** Mean difference between team gold at 10 min for teams who won the first dragon and lost the first dragon.

 **Significance Level:** 0.05

-We chose to do a one-sided hypothesis test because it is expected that the team that got the firstdragon is ahead in the game, and therefore has more gold.
+We chose to do a one-sided hypothesis test because it is expected that the team that got the first dragon is ahead in the game, and therefore has more gold.
 Because we are doing a one-sided test, we are using Mean difference as our test statistic.

 After performing our hypothesis test, we obtain a p-value of 0.0, which means we reject the null hypothesis in favor of the alternative hypothesis.
-We conclude that team gold at 10 minutes when teams win first drake is **not** the same as a team's gold when they lose first dragon, which can suggest that knowing how to play around the early dragon spawns can help teams earn more gold and become stronger than their opponents; however, this may simply be a correlation.
+We conclude that team gold at 10 minutes, when teams win first drake is **not** the same as a team's gold when they lose first drake, which can suggest that knowing how to play around the early dragon spawns can help teams earn more gold and become stronger than their opponents; however, this may simply be a correlation.
 We will better answer this question in parts 6 and 7, where we design predictive models based on drakes and gold.

 ## Framing a Prediction Problem